Raising Young Prophets: Apostolic Responsibility, Ages, and Stages

 1 Corinthians 12:11

-Responding to prophets needs/skills is important to keeping them safe.
-When it comes to the prophetic, need and merit start to blend together.
-As gifts increase, they put individuals at increased risk for spiritual warfare.
-Therefore, to grow to one’s full stature as a prophet or apostle, individuals must abide in healthy prophetic community with engaged leaders.
+Responding to prophets’ needs and skill level is important for keeping them safe.
+When it comes to the prophetic, both need and merit start to blend together.
+As gifts increase, individuals may experience increased spiritual warfare as a result of needing guidance navigating at higher levels of calling.
+Therefore, to grow to one’s full stature as a prophet or apostle, individuals must abide in a healthy prophetic community with engaged leaders.
 Prophetic youth leaders should train young prophets to do as best they can on their own, but then support their zone of proximal development (ie, come alongside them to extend their capacity).

-In order to know how to maximize their energy while still giving a responsive amount of support to each individual, leaders may need to weigh factors like teens:
+In order to know how to maximize their energy while still giving a responsive amount of mentorship to each individual, leaders may need to weigh factors like teens:

 If teens feel supported and equipped to grow into the office of a Prophet, they will desire to take on leadership.
 That leadership could look like:

-- Volunteering to teach young kids the gift of prophesy
+• Volunteering to teach young kids the gift of prophecy

-- Working with their parents to create church/regional youth groups for supernatural gifts, the gift of prophesy, or the office of a Prophet
+• Working with their parents to create church/regional youth groups for supernatural gifts, the gift of prophecy, or the office of a Prophet

 Over time, who can say what increased youth leadership could lead to?